How Landscapers Can Dominate Google Maps in Competitive Suburbs

 Targeting Suburb-Specific Searches Through Service Area Management

-To rank for "landscaper [suburb]" searches beyond your immediate area, you need signals that tie your business to that suburb: reviews mentioning the suburb, Google Posts that mention specific suburbs, and responses to reviews that include the location.
+Suburb-specific signals: To rank for "landscaper [suburb]" searches beyond your immediate area, you need signals that tie your business to that suburb: - Reviews that mention the suburb: "Great work in Mosman", "Transformed our backyard in Camberwell" - Google Posts that mention specific suburbs - Responses to reviews that mention the location

 Review Velocity Targets